 - 1. archive config

 - 2. configure terminal

-- 3. Make necessary changes to the running configuration.
+- 3.

 - 4. exit

 - 5. configure replace target-url [list] [force] [time seconds] [nolock]

 - 6. configure confirm

 - 7. copy running-config startup-config

-Step 1 archive config

-(Optional) Save the running configuration file to the configuration archive.
+Command or Action Purpose Step 1 archive config (Optional) Save the running configuration file to the configuration archive.
 Note Enter the path archive configuration command before using this command.

-Step 3 Make necessary changes to the running configuration.

-Step 4 exit

-Step 5 configure replace target-url [list] [force] [time seconds] [nolock]

-Replace the running configuration file with a saved configuration file.

-target-url-URL (accessible by the file system) of the saved configuration file that is to replace the running configuration, such as the configuration file created in Step 2 by using the archive config privileged EXEC command list -Display a list of the command entries applied by the software parser during each pass of the configuration replacement operation.
-The total number of passes also appears.

-force-Replace the running configuration file with the specified saved configuration file without prompting you for confirmation.

-timeseconds-Specify the time (in seconds) within which you must enter the configure confirm command to confirm replacement of the running configuration file.
+Step 2 configure terminal Enter global configuration mode.
+Step 3 Make necessary changes to the running configuration Step 4 exit Return to privileged EXEC mode.
+Step 5 configure replace target-url [list] [force] [time seconds] [nolock] Replace the running configuration file with a saved configuration file. target-url-URL (accessible by the file system) of the saved configuration file that is to replace the running configuration, such as the configuration file created in Step 2 by using the archive config privileged EXEC command list -Display a list of the command entries applied by the software parser during each pass of the configuration replacement operation.
+The total number of passes also appears. force -Replace the running configuration file with the specified saved configuration file without prompting you for confirmation. time seconds-Specify the time (in seconds) within which you must enter the configure confirm command to confirm replacement of the running configuration file.
 If you do not enter the configure confirm command within the specified time limit, the configuration replacement operation is automatically stopped.
 (In other words, the running configuration file is restored to the configuration that existed before you entered the configure replace command).

-Note You must first enable the configuration archive before you can use the time seconds command line option.

-nolock- Disable the locking of the running configuration file that prevents other users from changing the running configuration during a configuration replacement operation.

-Step 6 configure confirm

-(Optional) Confirm replacement of the running configuration with a saved configuration file.
+Note You must first enable the configuration archive before you can use the time seconds command line option. nolock - Disable the locking of the running configuration file that prevents other users from changing the running configuration during a configuration replacement operation.
+Step 6 configure confirm (Optional) Confirm replacement of the running configuration with a saved configuration file.
 Note Use this command only if the time seconds keyword and argument of the configure replace command are specified.

-Step 7 copy running-config startup-config

-(Optional) Save your entries in the configuration file.
+Command or Action Purpose Step 7 copy running-config startup-config (Optional) Save your entries in the configuration file.